International expansion of Netflix: 2010: Canada

 Netflix entered the international market when they began offering their streaming service to Canada on September 22, 2010.
-At the time the subscription costed $7.99 a month, a rate that CEO Reed Hastings called, "the lowest, most aggressive price we've ever had anywhere in the world."
+At the time the subscription cost $7.99 a month, a rate that CEO Reed Hastings called, "the lowest, most aggressive price we've ever had anywhere in the world."
 However, despite the proclaimed low price, content selection in Canada was extremely limited.
 Data conducted in 2012 by Josh Loewen for Canadian Business Online found that in the United States there were 10,625 unique titles in Netflix's library, whereas in Canada there were only 2,647.
 However, there is also content offered exclusively in Canada that is not available in the United States.
 For example, a short-lived Fox sitcom, Running Wilde starring Keri Russell and Will Arnett, began streaming on Canadian Netflix the same day it began airing in the United States on network television.
 The show streamed on Canadian Netflix because there was no Canadian broadcast partner for the series.
 Regardless of streaming selection, it took the company less than a year to reach one million subscribers, approximately three percent of Canada's population.
 As of February 2014, there were approximately 5.8 million Canadians using Netflix, or 29% of Canada's English-speaking population.
 This number represents an increase in Canadian users by approximately 40% since 2012.